bogdan-miron/Algorithmic_Efficiency_Handbook/README.md

 This handbook is suitable for:
 - **Competitive Programmers**: Enhance your problem-solving skills and tackle international-level challenges.
 - **Students and Researchers**: Gain a deeper understanding of algorithmic techniques and their applications.
 This book is used to prepare Romanian students for national/international contests.
 - **Software Engineers**: Learn efficient algorithms to optimize your code and solve complex problems.
+Also, technical interviews :).

 ---